-4.24 PPS7 Sustainable Development in Rural Areas and PPS4 Planning for Sustainable Economic Growth National planning policy steers the greater part of development in rural areas towards the larger and the more sustainable settlements and locations which will help deliver the central elements of our spatial strategy.
+4.24 National planning policy steers development in rural areas towards the more sustainable settlements and locations which will help deliver the central elements of our spatial strategy.
 The Council must however plan for the District as a whole, helping to sustain the communities across Newark and Sherwood.
 In developing policies for the District, the Council was particularly concerned to include policies which deal with rural issues.
 The policy will guide development and investment in Rural Areas.